tigerraj32/Cheetsheet-Collection/redux.md

 # Combine reducers

-In a complex project it possible to multiple slices of store sucn as
+In a complex project it is  possible to use multiple slices of store such as

     {
         bugs: [],